Curious as to why I have ended up diving in thousands of supermarket dumpsters across the planet?

 So, for my dissertation, the global food system became my focus, highlighting existing alternatives, namely agroecology.
 The broad piece – “Transitioning the Food System for the Anthropocene: Shifting Agriculture and Diet toward a more holistic, more resilient, more pluralistic future” – was described by one of my examination censors as “political manifesto”.
 She was right; I had learnt that Food is an intensely political subject.

 Weeks after graduating, I created “An Urban Harvester” on Instagram in January 2019, where I post my daily dumpster-dived urban harvests to expose supermarkets’ dirty secrets.
 By bringing these food waste statistics to the surface, my goal is to illegalise supermarket food waste in Denmark.
 On this 20,000 strong community, I share other urban harvesters’ dumpster hauls from across the west to emphasise the alarming scale of this epidemic.

 Concurrently, I worked at Nordic Sustainability as a consultant, helping the team to research and write the 2019 Cities100 publication in collaboration with C40 Cities, Realdania & Bloomberg Philanthropies.

 More recently, I worked at Greenpeace Denmark helping distribute their latest documentary “Neighbour to a Pig Factory”, which focuses on the human health impacts on those living alongside farm animal factories.

-I also reviewed the current Danish energy system, with a particular focus on Denmark’s ever-increasing energy dependence on imported woody biomass, with wood pellets being imported from Brazil, USA, the Baltics, Russia & more.
+I also reviewed the current Danish energy system, with a particular focus on Denmark’s ever-increasing energy dependence on imported woody biomass, with whole trees & wood pellets being imported from Brazil, USA, the Baltics, Russia & more.

 By going through some of my past, my hope is that this gives you a better sense of how & why I have ended up doing what I do today.